LiquiTech Blog

 Controlling Legionella in cold water

 • UV disinfection: Installing UV disinfection on the incoming cold water supply reduces Legionella levels entering the building.
-In most cases, UV disinfection should be coupled with a systemic treatment method, like copper-silver ionization.
-In these instances, UV disinfection reduces new Legionella entering and “reseeding” the water system, while the copper-silver ionization provides residual and continuous disinfection.
+In most cases, UV disinfection should be paired with copper-silver ionization.
+The UV system stops new Legionella from entering and “reseeding” the water system, while copper-silver ionization provides ongoing disinfection throughout the building.

 References